 Fish River Canyon – Second Largest Canyon On Earth

-Next morning before the drive to the Fish River Canyon, I took off to the Diaz Point.
-Was a nice drive around this area at sea.
-I saw a few flamingos at distance looking for food, Lighthouse at Point Diaz..etc.
-About 10am the journey to the Fish River Canyon started.
-First 300km tar road ( B4 ) to the junction to Fish River Canyon.
-Turn right into M28 direction Fish River Canyon main view point, about 120km.
+At about 10 am, the journey to the canyon started.
+First 300km tar road ( B4 ) to the junction to the canyon.
+Turn right into M28 direction: Fish River Canyon main viewpoint, about 120km.
 The gravel road crosses a few times rail tracks.
 Haven’t seen any train at all on my way in or out, but crossed the tracks quite often!
-Arriving after quite a long travel time at the gate of the National Park and the Hobas campsite.
+After a long drive, I was arriving at the gate of the National Park and the Hobas campsite.
 The campsite is inside the National Park.
 There are no time limits when to go or leave the main view/rim of the Fish River Canyon.
-The only limit is, that you are not allowed to camp at the rim.
-Campsite was clean and not to overloaded with tourists.
+The only restriction is that you are not allowed to camp at the edge of the canyon.
+The campsite was clean and not too overloaded with tourists.

-After signing in and paying the fees I drove another 8-10km to the main view/rim.
-I have seen the Grand Canyon, but must say I like the Fish River Canyon much more from the view.
-Breath taking, just wonderful.
-A place to visit for Landscape Photography and a breathing view.
+From the campsite, it was another 8-10km to the main view/rim.
+I have seen the Grand Canyon, but I must say I like the Fish River Canyon in Namibia much more from the view.
+Breathtaking, just fantastic.
+A place to visit for landscape photography and a breathtaking view.